spec-tacles/spectacles.js/README.md

 # Spectacles brokers

-A unified event publishing API to allow simple and powerfule communication between services.
+A unified event publishing API to allow simple and powerful communication between services.
 Available brokers:

 - AMQP - connects to an AMQP server
 - Local - keeps events on a local event emitter